 The mission of Tahqeeqi Jareeda is standardization of Urdu and local languages research and criticism particularly in Universities.
 We need to patronize and work for our National and regional languages and there can be no better way than focusing on research works which can provide authentic data to promote our languages and culture.
 The journal facilitates publication of the Urdu researchers and scholars in universities of Pakistan and abroad, their research projects under the defined procedures and guidelines.
 Researchers and scholars of Urdu and other local languages outside universities can also send their research articles.
 Tahqeeqi Jareeda strictly follows the rules and regulations set by HEC for journals.

-Note: All research Articles that are accepted for publication in Tahqeeqi Jareeda expresse the view points of the respective author.
+Note: All research Articles that are accepted for publication in Tahqeeqi Jareeda expressed the view points of the respective author.
 So, every article is the sole responsibility of the writer whilst Editorial Committee and GC Women University Sialkot have no responsibility in this regard.
 Editorial Committee has the right to make occasional changes to meet the Journal requirements.
-Important Note: There is NO Submission or Publication Fee for this Journal.

 In addition to many general duties, such as constantly improving the quality and integrity of the journal, striving to needs of authors and readers, encouraging academic debate, and others, the editors accept an obligation to apply best will and practice to cope with the following responsibilities: